 It wasn’t my first time seeing a female demon but at least I wasn’t been attacked like the previous times, completely prone to their will and abuse.

-So, what I’m I supposed to order you to do?
-OH I forgot; Fresh me up now.
+“So, what I’m I supposed to order you to do?
+OH I forgot; Fresh me up now.”

 Those words were like music to her ears, she started to arouse me in the most fascinating and soothing way possible, for a moment I completely forgot how she looked like but I was her queen, I asked for the mirror to be covered again and told her that it will be only used to unveil enemies or an unknown entity that could come around.